bwsw/sj-platform/SJDocs/source/SJ_Deployment.rst

 Now look and make sure you have access to the Web UI.
 You will see the platform but it is not completed with any entities yet.

-In the next section we will show you how to upload modules as well as engines for them, configurations for engines
+In the next section we will show you how to upload modules as well as engines for them, configurations for engines and module validators.

 Engine Uploading
 """"""""""""""""""""""""""